torwhite/R-Intro/_episodes/04-Strings-and-DataStructures.md

 title: "Intoduction to strings and data structures "

 objectives:
--"understand basics of strings and string manipulation"
+- "understand basics of strings and string manipulation"
 - " understanding different data structure"
 - "learn about functions of each data structure"
 keypoints: